Cryptocurrencies are digital tokens available online via exchanges, initial coin offers (ICOs), and token events

 - Holds your New Zealand dollars in a trust account.

-For a free, confidential, and no-obligation chat with an Authorised Financial Adviser about anything mentioned above, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
+For a free, confidential, and no-obligation chat with financial adviser about anything mentioned above, call 0508 645 378 or leave your details and query below.